-Hearings may be conducted with all parties physically present in the same location or, at the Title IX Coordinator's discretion, any or all parties, witnesses, and other participants may appear at the hearing virtually, with technology enabling the Review Panel, where relevant, Hearing Officer and the parties to simultaneously see and hear any party or witness while they are speaking.
+Hearings may be conducted with all parties physically present in the same location or, at the Title IX Coordinator's discretion, any or all parties, witnesses, and other participants may appear at the hearing virtually, with technology enabling the Review Panel, where relevant, Hearing Officer and the parties to simultaneously see and hear any party or witness providing information or answering questions.
 If either party so requests, the hearing will be conducted with the parties located in separate rooms using technology as described in the preceding sentence.